United States Mint

 There is also one for George Foster Robinson, a Civil War soldier assigned to protect Lincoln's Secretary of State William Seward.
 On the fateful night Lincoln was assassinated, Seward was also targeted for assassination.
 Lewis Powell broke into the Secretary's quarters and rushed in on the sleeping Seward.
 Robinson interceded and though stabbed numerous times, managed to thwart the assailant and save Seward's life.

 The Philadelphia mint also produces Bronze Stars and Purple Hearts awarded to military heroes.

 Now you'll take the down escalator to the mezzanine where you find the David Rittenhouse Room.
 Exhibited are gold coins including the famed $20 pieces designed by the sculptor Augustus St. Gaudens.
 Also on display are early tools and hardware used to make coins and a deed to the original Mint.

-George and Martha Washington donated the silver which was used to make the first coins.
+- George and Martha Washington donated the silver that was used to make the first coins.

-Baseball fans will appreciate that the narrator you hear when you press the buttons on the self-guided tour is the voice of the Phillies, Harry Kalas.
+- Baseball fans will appreciate that the narrator you hear when you press the buttons on the self-guided tour is the voice of the Phillies, the late, great Harry Kalas.